xdmushui/partner-center-sdk/develop/headers.md

 ms.subservice:  partnercenter-sdk
 ---

-# Partner Center REST headers
+# Partner Center REST and response headers supported by the Partner Center REST API

 **Applies To**